 One of the concerns of adding too much information to a map is the fear of cognitive overload [52] in which the user reaches an information threshold, beyond which they become confused.
 It can be a juggling act for a diverse audience, with experts probably preferring more detail [53] while a simpler display is more broadly readable.
 Interactivity is a design feature within modern mapping methods that can be used to incorporate additional information and complexity without overloading the user.
 Effective user-centred interactive actions produce rapid, incremental, and reversible changes to the display [54].

-Monmonier [32] says that interactivity can be used to allow users to explore the map for more information and provides flexibility for the display.
+Monmonier [32] recommends using interactivity to allow users to explore the map for more information and provide flexibility for the display.
 The user can toggle between different variables, map views or even multiple realizations of future scenarios [55].
 This provides additional mechanisms for the users to digest the uncertainty of the available information [56].
 When the needs of the audience are changeable and are also the priority, the map creator can allow interactivity for map users to explore a data set through dynamic interactions.
 This can allow inspection of the data from many views [58].
 User interaction with maps helps to understand and interpret the spatial distribution of disease, to validate, explain or explore the presented statistics and their relationships to each other [59].

 Interactivity enables supplementary information to be incorporated into online atlases without cluttering the display.
 Interactive design features, found in online cancer maps, include tool tips, drop-down menus, data selection, zooming, and panning to allow users to explore the map as they want more information and allow flexibility in the display [32].
 The use of these supports can be found in various online cancer maps and are shown in Figure 5 [18].